denniskuijs/openremote/docs/4_implementation_ssm_automations.md

 ### 3.3.
 Create Volume
 When the required details are retrieved, the automation will create an new `EBS` data volume based on the `snapshot` that's provided in the parameters section at the beginning of this document.
 To create an new volume, the automation uses the `CreateVolume` API with the `AvailabilityZone` and `SnapshotId` from the previous steps.
-This ensures that the volume is created within same `AvailabilityZone` as the instance and the existing (snapshot) data is being used.
+This ensures that the volume is created within the same `AvailabilityZone` as the instance and the existing (snapshot) data is being used.

 By default, the `EBS` data volume is created using the `gp2` volume type.
 This is an older drive with less performance.
 Therefore, I specified the `VolumeType` parameter and configured it to `gp3` to make sure the correct `VolumeType` is used.
-Lastly, the script will add the `Name` tag using the `hostname` that's retrieved in the previous step and the `data` keyword to easily identify that this volume is used as a data drive.
-The `Type` tag will be added to target to make sure the volume is targeted by the `DLM` policy.
+Lastly, the script adds the `Name` tag using the `hostname` that's retrieved in the previous step and the `data` keyword to easily identify that this volume is used as a data drive.
+The `Type` tag is added to make sure the volume is targeted by the `DLM` policy.

 ```
 # Create new EBS data volume using the retrieved details and specified snapshot